zehrakhan11/NS/README.md

 # BTS INFO PAGE

-It is information page of a Boy Band "BTS".
-Their members, their song genre, their tours and albums.
+It is an information page of a Boy Band "BTS".
+Members,song genre,tours and albums.

 ## Gallery:

 ![Image of gallery](https://github.com/zehrakhan11/NS/blob/main/Capture.PNG)

 ## BAND: